 We expect all network service providers-gas and electricity, transmission and distribution-to use the guideline to enhance their consumer engagement activities.
 While the guideline is not prescriptive, we anticipate all service providers will make an effort to adopt the guideline.
-This effort would form part of a genuine and fundamental reconsideration of how service providers could better engage with consumers.
+This effort would form part of a genuine and fundamental reconsideration of how service providers could better engage with consumers on a range of business matters and during reset periods.

 The guideline cannot compel any particular form of consumer engagement by service providers.
 However, it has links to how we assess service providers' expenditure proposals.
-For electricity, this link is explicit: the NER requires us to consider the extent to which the proposed expenditure addresses consumers' relevant concerns identified during the service provider's engagement with consumers.8 Similarly, we will assess gas service providers' proposals for expenditure against the National Gas Law's objective to provide services in the long term interests of consumers.
+For electricity, this link is explicit: the NER requires us to consider the extent to which the proposed expenditure addresses consumers' relevant concerns identified during the service provider's engagement with consumers.9 Similarly, we will assess gas service providers' proposals for expenditure against the National Gas Law's objective to provide services in the long term interests of consumers.
 In our view, this makes the guideline as relevant for gas service providers.